HyperTeaDrinker/Capstone-OOP-InventoryManagement/README.md

 The program reads in a 'inventory.txt' file with a list of stocks with their product name, code, storing location, cost and quantity.
 The program prompt the users to perform stock management tasks and save changes to the 'inventory.txt' file.

-# The inventory management systems supports the following functions:
+# The inventory management system supports the following functions:

 1 - View all inventory